RenderKit/ospray/doc/api.md

 renderer that is used to render an image, thus matching results can be expected.
 If the camera supports depth of field then the center of the lens and thus the center of the circle of confusion is used for picking.
+Note that the caller needs to `ospRelease` the `instance` and `model` handles of `OSPPickResult` once the information is not needed anymore.

 Framebuffer